CHAPTER THREE: 3710

 LEAVE POLICIES FOR ALL EMPLOYEES

 PREAMBLE: This section describes the various kinds of leaves that are available for all UI employees.
 (See section 3720 for Sabbatical Leaves limited to faculty members.)
 This section and the following one were original parts of the 1979 Handbook.
 The most substantive changes since that time have been the addition (under Governor Andrus) and subsequent deletion (under Governor Batt) of service leave for children at school and changes to subsection L that reflect changes in federal regulations.
 In 2002 extensive changes were made to subsection K that reflected Regent policy and current practice.
 In 2008 extensive changes to this policy were approved following many years of committee work involving Faculty and Staff Affairs, General Counsel, and Human Resources and a new section M was added on servicemember family leave due to a federal law change.
 In July 2010 a section R was added to address the Fiscal Year 2010 Furlough and in July 2011 section R was removed and a new policy, FSH 3450, was created to address employment actions such as temporary furloughs.
+In 2015 and 2016 many changes were put in place to comply with federal regulation changes on family medical leave, a new section on Parenting Leave was added, and to allow employees more flexibility in leave use.
+In 2017 additional edits were made for clarification purposes and cleanup.
+In 2019, changes were made pursuant to FSH 1460 C-3 to comply with Idaho Code 59-1608 and 67-5343 and for clarification purposes.
 Unless explicitly noted, the text is as of July 1996.
 Further information is available from Human Resources (208-885-3609). [ed.
-7-97, 7-05, rev. 7-98, 7-02, 1-08, 2-08, 7-10, 7-11]
+7-97, 7-05, rev. 7-98, 7-02, 1-08, 2-08, 7-10, 7-11, 7-15, 7-16, 7-17]

 A-1.
-The university (hereinafter referred to as university) strives to offer leave programs that are both comprehensive and flexible to meet employee needs.
+The University of Idaho (hereinafter referred to as university) strives to offer leave programs that are both comprehensive and flexible to meet employee needs.
 Leave with or without pay is extended to employees under a variety of circumstances described below.
-Exceptions may be granted in special circumstances [Q; APM 55.09, 55.07, 55.38; FSH 3120, 3720 and 6230] [ed.
-2-08]
+Exceptions may be granted in special circumstances [see R below; APM 55.09, 55.07, 55.38; FSH 3120, 3720 and 6230] [ed.
+2-08, 7-10, 7-16]

 A-2.
 The term "leave" refers to an employee's absence from duty.
 Each leave type as contained in this policy discusses circumstances in which such an absence may be continued with pay when leave accruals are available or when leave is approved without pay.
 Certain types of leave may require or provide options to take one leave concurrent with another.
 For example, sick and annual leave may be taken or may be required to be taken concurrently with other types of leave.
 All leaves are subject to approval.